Robotics engineer Barbie joins the girls who code

-LOS ANGELES (Reuters) - Barbie, the world’s most iconic doll, is venturing into coding skills in her latest career as a robotics engineer.
+LOS ANGELES, June 26 (Reuters) - Barbie, the world’s most iconic doll, is venturing into coding skills in her latest career as a robotics engineer.

 The new doll, launched on Tuesday, aims to encourage girls as young as seven to learn real coding skills, thanks to a partnership with the kids game-based computing platform Tynker, toymaker Mattel said.